alchemy-fullstack-js-spring-2018/hello-http/README.md

 GET requests to /fact
 * `/fact` returns a random fact about HTTP and an object with a 'fact' property

+GET requests to /seafact
+* `/seafact` return a random fact about a sea creature

 Bad requests return a 404 response.